-FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. The described product is a PowerPC microprocessor.
-The PowerPC name is a trademark of IBM Corp. and used under license.
+FreescaleTM and the Freescale logo are trademarks of Freescale Semiconductor, Inc. The Power Architecture and Power.org word marks and the Power and Power.org logos and related marks are trademarks and service marks licensed by Power.org.
+The described product is a PowerPC microprocessor.
+The PowerPC name is a trademark of IBM Corp. and is used under license.
+IEEE Stds.
+1149.1TM and 754TM are trademarks of the Institute of Electrical and Electronics Engineers, Inc., (IEEE).
+This product is not endosed or approved by the IEEE.
 All other product or service names are the property of their respective owners.

-© Freescale Semiconductor, Inc., 2005.
+© Freescale Semiconductor, Inc., 2005, 2007.